Skip To Main Content text.skipToNavigation

 Tossing and turning at night

-If your condition involves often being restless at night, choosing a mattress that has multiple foam layers is a good idea as they offer less motion transfer.
+If your condition involves being restless at night, choosing a mattress that has multiple foam layers is a good idea as they offer less motion transfer.
 For example, memory foam may be ideal as it responds to your sleeping position and cushions the body, persuading you to stay still while you sleep.
-Seeking medical advice to better understand your condition and your individual needs is recommended.

 Common sleeping problems

-As well as your sleeping position, another important consideration when it comes to choosing your mattress is any specific needs or conditions you may have, for example whether you suffer from back pain or if you’re prone to overheating in the night.
+As well as your sleeping position, another important factor to consider when choosing your mattress is any specific needs or conditions you may have.
+For instance, if you experience back pain or overheat at night.

 What mattresses are best for back pain?

 In terms of comfort grade, it’s advised to opt for a medium mattress if you suffer from back pain.
-This is because anything too soft will result in you sinking into the mattress and misaligning the spine.
-However, anything too firm may lead you to waking up sore.
+This is because a mattress that is too soft can cause you to sink in and misalign your spine.
+However, anything too firm may lead you to wake up sore.
 Read more about stopping back pain here.

 What mattresses are best for allergies?